MonikaBhasin7/leetcode/NOTES.md

 ### Dynamic Programming (DP)

 Dynamic Programming is a family of techniques whereby the algorithm uses data calculated in previous steps to calculate the current step or solution.
+In this to find the Solution of present State the previous State help is taken.
+It means with the help of previous State we can able to find the value of current State.
+Seems meaningful.

 #### Memoization